ssucu1/post-install-config/README.md

 ![image](https://github.com/user-attachments/assets/b3cd7f09-81b9-4b41-9db5-4924130d5904)

 <p>
-To install osTicket v1.15.8, unzip "osTicket-v1.15.8.zip" from the "osTicket-Installation-Files" folder, and copy the "upload" folder to "C:\inetpub\wwwroot."
+On the last step to install osTicket v1.15.8, unzip "osTicket-v1.15.8.zip" from the "osTicket-Installation-Files" folder, and copy the "upload" folder to "C:\inetpub\wwwroot."
 Then, rename the "upload" folder to "osTicket."

 Finally, reload IIS by opening it, stopping the server, and then starting it again.
 </p>